-Next, we are going to explain what you must take into account to understand the effect of the depreciation of an automobile on the car market and those aspects and factors that you must know and to understand why this is not something static and can change over time.
+Next, we will explain what factors you must consider to understand the depreciation of an automobile in the car market, and because of these factors, this is not something static and can change over time.

-In the course of a year, the car depreciates by 10% of its value just by signing the purchase papers and taking the car brand new from the dealership, and then, by the end of the year, it will have already lost another 10% of its value, now and at least, the car can be sold at 20% less than its initial value when it was new.
+In the course of a year, the car depreciates by 10% of its value just by signing the purchase papers and taking the car out of the dealership, and then, by the end of the year, it has lost another 10% of its value, now the vehicle can be sold at 20% less than its initial value when it was brand new.

 Car depreciation basics

-There are factors that can affect, modify or even eliminate this effect in a vehicle, such as changes in the market, demanded characteristics or that the car has belonged to a famous person and its value, instead of being reduced, can already be increased, because the vehicle obtains an added and unique non-tangible value due to a factor external to the automobile market.
+Some factors can affect, modify or even eliminate this effect in a vehicle, such as changes in the market demand, demanded features in a car, or that the car has belonged to a famous person.
+Instead of being reduced, its value can increase because the vehicle has an added and unique non-tangible value.

-It is important to bear in mind that there are cases where a vehicle that may be new, zero kilometers, has lost value because, for example, several years have passed since its launch on the market and this means that its sale value as new is reduced, therefore, we must also consider that this is a factor that affects the base price from which we start to calculate the depreciation of a vehicle.
+It is essential to bear in mind that there are cases where a new vehicle with zero kilometers has lost its value.
+The reason can be that model was launched many years ago, and this factor reduces its resale value.
+Therefore, we must consider this as a factor that affects the base price from which we start to calculate the depreciation of a vehicle.

 Percentages of loss in value year over year due to average depreciation on cars

-As we mentioned before, the effects are calculated for 5 years and it should be considered that there are cases where the effect on the percentage of the decrease in resale value is less or greater due to different factors, but what we will show next are general percentages
+As we mentioned before, the effects are calculated over a time period of five years, but you should keep in mind that there are cases where the extent of the decrease in the percentage of the resale value may be higher or lower due to different factors.
+But we will show the general percentages below:

 First minute – 10% less on your purchase value

-Second year of use – 30% less than its purchase value
+The second year of service – 30% less than its purchase value

-Third year of use – 40% less than its purchase value
+The third year of service – 40% less than its purchase value

 9th year of use - 80% less than its purchase value